slainless/markxus/README.md

 Now, LLM is needed in this case since I need to annotate all cross-mod references with `[[Obsidian internal linking]]` and LLM is intelligent enough to guess whether some tokens are actually a mention or title of another mod.
-Nexusmods page conversion to markdown is also not that straightforward since it contains mix of HTML and BB forum tags, so relying LLM to intuit the correct tag usage is the best choice here.
+Nexusmods page conversion to markdown is also not that straightforward since it contains mix of HTML and BBCode, so relying on LLM to intuit the correct tag usage is the best choice here.

 For now, this package can only support Google generative AI since that is my only choice at the moment.